 Public education can significantly reduce the introduction and spread of invasive plants.
 Many in the general public are still unaware of problems caused by invasive plants and unable to recognize invasive species.
 There are numerous educational resources available online.
-A great starting point is the UF/IFAS Center for Aquatic and Invasive Plants (http://plants.ifas.ufl.edu/).
+A great starting point is the UF/IFAS Center for Aquatic and Invasive Plants (https://plants.ifas.ufl.edu).
 Its webpage provides information on the identification, history, biology, ecology, and control of hundreds of species.
-Additionally, the Center hosts the Florida Invasive Plant Education Initiative and Curriculum, which is focused on providing material for educators.
 Other educational sites tailored specifically to the general public include PlayCleanGo.org and invasive.org.

 In addition to insects and pathogens, the use of herbivores such as cattle, sheep, goats, and sterile grass carp is possible for suppression or control of certain invasive plants.
 For example, kudzu has been reported to be effectively controlled with all classes of livestock (Loewenstein and Enloe 2014).
 Goats are very effective for controlling Chinese privet and many other invasive shrubs.
 However, use of herbivores for weed control on public lands in Florida is limited primarily due to higher costs of intensive grazing management.
 Grazing animals are often used on private lands across Florida to manage invasive plants.

 Manual removal is a labor-intensive but often major component of effective invasive plant control.
 Seedlings and small saplings can sometimes be pulled from the ground, but even small seedlings of some plants have tenacious roots that will prevent extraction or cause them to break at the root collar.
 Plants that break off at the ground will often resprout, and small root fragments left in the ground may produce new plants.
 Therefore, repeated hand pulling or follow-up with herbicide applications is often necessary.
-Hand pulling is easiest in sandy soils for immature shallow-rooted plants and most difficult in clay and rocky soils for well-established plants with extensive root systems.
+Hand pulling is easiest in sandy soils and for immature shallow-rooted plants and most difficult in pine rocklandsand for well-established plants with extensive root systems.

 Manual removal may require a wide variety of implements, including shovels, saws, pick axes, Pulaski tools, and woody plant extraction tools such as the Uprooter® or the Extractigator®.